How to remove FlashMall virus from Mac?

 This will remove the main FlashMall app from your Mac.
 However, it won’t get rid of every trace of it.
 The easiest way to remove all of it is to use a dedicated antivirus tool.
 Which one to use is up to you, CleanMyMac X Antivirus has been gaining popularity in recent months, and its virus database is solid enough.
 It looks like this:

 Here’s how to use it:

-- Download and install CleanMyMac X (get its free version here).
+- Download and install CleanMyMac X (get it for free here).

-- Launch the app from your Applications folder.
+- Open the app from your Applications folder.

 - Choose Malware Removal in the sidebar.